Emmbrook School: Extra-curricular

+In 2025, the Emmbrook School were county champions in the magistrates' mock trial competition.

 Tirabad

-The Emmbrook School, along with Maiden Erlegh and Charters School, co-owns an outdoor education residential centre located in the Welsh village of Tirabad, Powys.
+The Emmbrook School, with Maiden Erlegh School and Charters School, co-owns an outdoor education residential centre located in the Welsh village of Tirabad, Powys.
 Students from years 7-10 and the Sixth Form have the opportunity to spend a week at the centre once a year.
 The centre's activities are climbing, sailing, canoeing, caving, orienteering, environmental and field studies.

-Sixth Form students from the three trust schools (Emmbrook, Maiden Erlegh, and Charters) jointly support the annual New Futures trip, in which students with disabilities travel to Tirabad.
+Sixth form students from the three trust schools (Emmbrook, Maiden Erlegh, and Charters) jointly support the annual New Futures trip, in which students with disabilities travel to Tirabad.
 These volunteer students raise funds through charity work and then attend the trip to provide support for the younger children.

 On 26 February 2021, a letter was sent to parents stating that Tyr Abad Residential Educational Trust was entering voluntary liquidation.